Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Acknowledgements

 \section{Acknowledgements}

 The authors thank Ivan Titov, Laurent Bienvenu and Wolfgang Merkle who tried hard to explain to us the results about convergence speed for lower semicomputable reals.
+Ivan Titov kindly informed us that some of his results also follow from crossing inequalities.
 We also thank Ilya Brodsky without whom this paper could not appear.
+We are grateful to the anonymous referees of our submission to CiE 2026 conference whose critical remarks helped us to provide more historical context and make clear that we just reproduce the proofs of known results for readers' convenience (and to correct language errors).

+During the preparation of this paper one of us (A.~Shen) was supported by ANR-21-CE48-0023 FLITTLA and ANR-24-CE48-3758 CADO grants.
+Part of the work was done while visiting Neapolis University, Paphos, Cyprus.

 This paper is dedicated to the memory of our late colleague Vladimir V'yugin, a great mathematician and a kind man, who first used Bishop's upcrossing inequalities in the algorithmic randomness theory.